ntlinh16/cloudal/examples/provision/README.md

+Here are some examples to perform the provisioning process on different cloud system.

 ## Example 1: Provisioning some hosts on G5k
 In this example, we provision some nodes on Grid5000 system.

 First, edit the provision config file in `cloudal/examples/provision/provisioning_config_g5k.yaml` with your infrastructure requirements.

-Then, run the following command to perform the provisioning process:
+Then, run the following command to perform the provisioning process on G5K:
 ```
 cd cloudal/examples/provision/
 python provision_g5k.py --system_config_file cloudal/examples/provisioning_config_files/provisioning_config_g5k.yaml -k